cs1302uga/cs1302-ce03/README.md

 ## Questions

 In your notes, clearly answer the following questions.
-These instructions assume that you are logged into the Nike server. **NOTE:** For this exercise, at least two group members will need access to Nike at the same time.
+These instructions assume that you are logged into the Nike server.

+**NOTE 1:** For this exercise, at least two group members will need access to Nike at the same time.
 When relevant, the instructions will refer to `user1`, `user2`, and `group` to indicate who should perform the actions for that step.
 Make sure you execute them in order.

-When asked for a command, please provide the full command that you typed to make the related action happen.
+**NOTE 2:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
 If context is necessary (e.g., the command depends on your present working directory), then please note that  context as well.

 1. `user1`: Launch a terminal emulator and create the subdirectory structure seen below.
    In `Loop.java`, create the `cs1302.loop.Loop` class (fully qualified name) and write an infinite